luca-s/mpi-master-slave/README.rst

         1    0.000    0.000    0.000    0.000 {method 'disable' of '_lsprof.Profiler' objects}

 From the output above we can see most of the Master time is spent in time.sleep and this is good as the Master doesn't have to be busy as its role is to control the slaves.
-If the Master process become the bottleneck of your application, it doesn't matter how many nodes you use as the will be idle due to the MAster not being able to efficiently control them.
+If the Master process become the bottleneck of your application, the slaves nodes will be idle due to the Master not being able to efficiently control them.

 More examples covering common scenarios